TL;DR – How to Sleep in a Recliner

 Upholstery and comfort coils of the UltraComfort UC546

-This is something we mentioned earlier.
+We mentioned this earlier.
 There’s a reason you don’t have leather sheets on your bed.
 Leather is a horrible material to sleep on.
 It’s not at all breathable, and you’ll wake up the next morning covered in sweat, assuming you can make it through the night in the chair.

 If you already own a leather recliner, your only real option is to lay a top sheet down over the leather, which gives you a layer of fabric against your skin, but if you haven’t bought one yet, save yourself the extra step and just buy a fabric-clad recliner to start with.
 It will be much more breathable, which will translate into a better and more comfortable night’s sleep.